euspectre/kernel-strider/sources/utils/simple_trace_recorder/Readme.txt

  # cat /sys/kernel/debug/kedr_simple_trace_recorder/events_lost

-If "events_lost" contains a non-zero value, you would probably want to unload the target module and retry from the step 2 with a greater value of "nr_data_pages" parameter.
+If "events_lost" contains a non-zero value, you would probably want to unload the target modules and retry from the step 2 with a greater value of "nr_data_pages" parameter.

 8.